CyberWarrior5466/nea/report/report.md

 ----

-## Assesing whether the requirements where met
+## Assessing whether the requirements where met

 My program achieves a large number of my project requirements so overall I consider it a success.

 1. The first objective was partially met.
 I implemented `WHILE`, `FOR` and `IF` statements but missed out on `REPEAT`, `RECORD` and `SUBROUTINE` statements.
-A `REPEAT` loop is just syntatic sugar for a `WHILE` loop where the condition is evaluated at the end instead of at the start, so i would argue this objective was not paramount.
+A `REPEAT` loop is just syntactic sugar for a `WHILE` loop where the condition is evaluated at the end instead of at the start, so i would argue this objective was not paramount.

    No `SUBROUTINE` or function logic was implemented which would of required the use of requires using a call stack.
 None of the functions where implemented which would of additionally required implementing a call stack.
 All of the data types where implemented being based of python's builting types.